Center for Asia and Global Economic Order

 Jeehyong Park (Dept. of Economics)

-Dukgeun Ahn (Graduate School of Int’l Studies)
+Dukgeun Ahn (Grad.
+School of Int’l Studies)

 Myunghwan Seo (Dept. of Economics)